novaleafoahu/leafyvillage_portfolio/content/project/tomatoes/index.md

 📚 <mark> **Utilize this tool and input your fertilizer and  NPK values required (i.e. the table above) [https://aesl.ces.uga.edu/soil/fertcalc/](https://aesl.ces.uga.edu/soil/fertcalc/)** </mark>

-For example, calcium nitrate has an NPK rating of 15.5-0-0.

-Therefore, to obtain 0.23 lbs of nitrogen for a 100 SF plot of tomatoes, one would require 1.5 lbs of calcium nitrate.

-For 0.23 lbs of phosphorous, one can use superphosphate 0-18-0 at 1.3 lbs.

-For 0.275 lbs potassium, one can use potash 0-0-60 at 0.3 lbs.
+{{< figure src="fertcalc.png" caption="fertilizer calculation, plug numbers" numbered="true" >}}

+The required fertilizers for 1 acre are now listed below:

+* 667 lbs of 15-0-0 calcium nitrate
+* 217 lbs of 0-46-0 triple super phosphate
+* 240 lbs of 0-0-50 potash

+Lets now convert lbs to grams to allow for easier division of square feet:
+* 302546 grams of 15-0-0 calcium nitrate
+* 98429.5 grams of 0-46-0 triple super phosphate
+* 108862 grams of 0-0-50 potash

+Now convert to square feet by dividing the grams by 43560 to get fertilizer by SF

+* 6.7 grams of 15-0-0 calcium nitrate
+* 2.6 grams of 0-46-0 triple super phosphate
+* 2.5 grams of 0-0-50 potash

+Therefore, for a 100 sf garden, **total** fertilizer required for the **lifespan** of the plants are:
+* 670 grams of 15-0-0 calcium nitrate
+* 260 grams of 0-46-0 triple super phosphate
+* 250 grams of 0-0-50 potash

-With these values, the fertilizer can be applied weekly throughout the months.
-Simply divide the amount of fertilizer by the number of weeks the tomato plant may grow.
-To simplify measuring, convert lbs to grams...
+With these values, we can now determine the weekly serving size by dividing the amount of fertilizer by the number of weeks the plant may grow.

-1.5 lbs of calcium nitrate = ~680 grams.
-Therefore, over 12 weeks, you can apply 680/12 = 56 grams of calcium nitrate weekly to a 100 SF garden bed.
-For a potted tomato plant, ~0.5 grams of calcium nitrate.
+ <mark> **Over 20 weeks, you can apply the following weekly for a 100 SF garden of tomatoes**  </mark>
+* 670/20 = 33.5 grams of calcium nitrate weekly
+* 260/20 = 13 grams of triple super phosphate
+* 250/20 = 12.5 grams of potash

+These fertilizers can simply be placed near the stem of each plant.
+As they get watered, the fertilizer will break down and make its way down to the roots.

 ### In the ground